Pantane1/pql/README.md

 > **Where curiosity meets clean systems.**

-**Pantane Hub** is a high-performance, minimalist professional portfolio built for **Wamuhu Martin**.
+**Pantane Hub** is a high-performance, minimalist professional portfolio built for **[W.Martin](nf-d.netlify)**.
 It serves as a central showcase for software projects, professional connections, and technical explorations.

 [**Explore the Live Site ↗**](https://wamuhu-martin.vercel.app/)